Ever wanted to live alongside one of the world's most adored animals?

 Please note that while you are welcome to take as many photos as you like for personal use, you will be asked to sign an agreement with the project not to use any photos or videos taken for commercial purposes, such as media.

 Take old clothes that you don't mind getting dirty, comfy hiking shoes are essential.
-Bring a hat in the summer as the sun is extremely strong and hot!
+Bring a hat in the summer and thick jumpers for winter!

 What you get